In this article, I will introduce how to create an audio visualizer using Playmaker.

 To learn how to install Playmaker, please refer to this article.

 To learn how to install Unity Plugin for STYLY, please refer to this article.

 Playmaker is usually used by combining preset actions to form a logic, but users can also create new actions to expand Playmaker functionality.

 The audio visualizer looks perfect through a VRHMD, but will not work with a web player.

-The reason is because the distributed custom action does not support WebGL.
+The reason for this is the distributed custom action does not support WebGL.

-When you open the Playmaker action browser with ‘Playmaker’ and ‘Unity Plugin for STYLY’ installed, you can find custom actions named ‘Init Audio Spectrum’ and ‘Get Audio Spectrum Level’ in the STYLY item.
+When you open the Playmaker action browser with ‘Playmaker’ with ‘Unity Plugin for STYLY’ installed, you can find custom actions named ‘Init Audio Spectrum’ and ‘Get Audio Spectrum Level’ in the STYLY items.

 Init Audio Spectrum:

 This will set the parameters to analyze the audio spectrum.